simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 Compiling and Executing
 .......................

-Compiling the program is straightforward (double check your :ref:`SimGrid installation <install>` if you get an error message):
+Compiling the program is straightforward (double-check your :ref:`SimGrid installation <install>` if you get an error message):